s13n/cwASIO/README.md

 This API is declared in `cwASIO.hpp`.
 Of course, you would omit the `extern "C" { ... }` brackets in this case.

+### Compatible API

+The compatible API attempts to mimick the original ASIO C API closely, so that applications that have been built with the original ASIO SDK can change to cwASIO with minimal effort.
+This applies to the core API, not the OS-specific driver enumeration interface.
+This same API is also available on Linux.

+The compatible API is declared in `asio.h`.
+It holds hidden global state so the application can only have one driver loaded at any time, a restriction that it shares with the original ASIO SDK.

+This API is a thin C wrapper around the native API on each platform.

 ## Enumerating devices

 Enumerating must be done with the native API, and is not compatible with the